 WT Grades

-The WT Grades screen lets you add a new steel grade so that you can assign it to Wee or S tee material, or edit existing steel grades.
+The WT Grades screen lets you add a new grade so that you can assign it to W tee or S tee material, or edit existing grades.

 These settings are stored for your currently selected Connection design method.

 The columns shown here are for the latest AISC Connection design method.
-Additional columns are shown if the AS4100 or Eurocode is the selected connection design method.
+Additional columns may be shown if another Connection design method is selected.

 Available Settings by Design Method